deras-wb/star-destroyer/README.md

 # Star Destroyer
-Improvement on the Star Destroyer: Imperial II Class
+Improvement on the Star Destroyer: Imperial II Class.